alisonkit/ghprofile/README.md

 - 👋 Hi, I’m Kit
 - 👀 I’m interested in creating art with open source tools, and optimizing my creative worflow with them.
 I would also like to learn how to make games.
-- 🌱 I’m currently learning JavaScript, eventually I want to learn C, C++, Lua and Rust.
+- 🌱 I want to learn C, C++, Lua and Rust.
 I should learn Blender, Ardour and Godot as well.
-- 💞️ I may not be a software developer, but if there's any way I can contribute to creating FOSS I'd love to in any way or form
+- 💞️ I may not be a software developer, but if there's any way I can contribute to creating FOSS I'd love to in any way or form.
 - 📫 How to reach me >>> visit alisonkit.carrd.co

 # Tools of the trade:

 ## Krita
 Digital Art
+-Shortcut Composer Plugin

 ## Inkscape
 For Vector Graphics and Design

-## OpenToonz
+## Blender, OpenToonz
 Animation

 ## OBS